How Predicate Pushdown Reduces GIS Query Latency in Spatial Lakehouse Architectures

 Open table formats decouple compute from storage, but spatial UDFs traditionally assume tight coupling.
 Without pushdown, the query planner treats ST_Intersects(geom, bbox) as a post-scan filter.
 The engine reads every row, deserializes WKB/WKT payloads, constructs in-memory geometry objects, and evaluates spatial relationships row-by-row.
 This approach routinely consumes 10–15x more I/O than necessary and forces Spark/Trino executors to spill to disk.

 Storage-side pushdown intercepts the logical plan during the physical planning phase.
-The optimizer extracts the query bounding box, translates it into numeric range predicates, and pushes those ranges into Iceberg manifest files or Delta transaction logs.
+The optimizer extracts the query bounding box, translates it into numeric range predicates on explicit bbox columns, and pushes those ranges into Iceberg manifest files or Delta transaction logs.
 Only data files whose spatial envelopes intersect the query bbox are scheduled for scan.
 Pushdown efficiency is directly proportional to how well the physical layout aligns with spatial locality, which is why Spatial Partitioning & Indexing Strategies dictate baseline performance.

 Configuration: Schema Design & Metadata Generation